Find Grad Schools

 Find Schools Near

-What Does it Take to Be an Equal Opportunity Representative or Officer?
+What You Need to Know About Equal Opportunity Representative or Officer

 • Counsel newly hired members of minority or disadvantaged groups, informing them about details of civil rights laws.